sonroyaalmerol/steamcmd-arm64/README.md

 # What makes this compatible with ARM64?
 This image has [Box64](https://github.com/ptitSeb/box64) and [Box86](https://github.com/ptitSeb/box86) integrated.
 By default, SteamCMD will be using Box86 when running via the steamcmd.sh shell script.
 Box86 is needed as SteamCMD itself a 32-bit binary application.
 For 64-bit server binaries, please use Box64 `/usr/local/bin/box64`.
 For tweaking, environment variables could be used for both [Box64](https://github.com/ptitSeb/box64/blob/main/docs/USAGE.md) and [Box86](https://github.com/ptitSeb/box86/blob/master/docs/USAGE.md).

-You may also opt to use qemu-i386-static instead of Box86 for better compatibility (but slower performance) by using `/usr/bin/qemu-i386-static` as value for the `DEBUGGER` env variable.

 # How to use this image
 > [!IMPORTANT]